If your business needs money NOW, here’s every way to get small business grants in 2020.

 Federal grants are traditionally more competitive due to the amount of businesses applying for them.
 BUT, right now this has changed due to the Covid Recession!

-Now, the first place I recommend to find federal grants is SBA.GOV.
+Now, the first place we recommend to find federal grants is sba.gov.

-The SBA is the ONLY federal agency dedicated to small business and provides capital for small businesses.
+The SBA is the ONLY federal agency dedicated to small businesses and provides capital for small businesses.

 This is where the most popular federal grants are listed for small businesses.

 This includes the Paycheck Protection Program, also known as the PPP loan, and the EIDL (Economic Injury Disaster Loan).